jashlu/CRD_Assesment/README.md

 - Have three different hashmaps to store inventory of each type of vehicle:
 Sedan HashMap, SUV HashMap, and Van HashMap

-- HashMap key is the count associated with that vehicle
+- HashMap key is the count associated with that vehicle, will automatically be generated
 - HashMap value is the vehicle ID
 - Have variable to keep track of next vehicle up to be rented